Social & Behavioral Sciences

 Overview & Programs

 The School of Social and Behavioral Sciences offers a variety of contemporary course offerings designed to increase and strengthen students’ interest, knowledge, and appreciation of the social and behavioral sciences.
-The School’s curriculum includes courses in Anthropology, Child Development Family Studies, Ethnic Studies, History, Human Services, Political Science, Psychology, Social Science, and Sociology.
+The School’s curriculum includes courses in Anthropology, Child Development Family Studies, Elementary Education, Ethnic Studies, History, Human Services & Social Work, Political Science, Psychology, Social Justice Studies, and Sociology.

 The faculty and staff are dedicated to providing students with quality programs and services designed to provide them with a stimulating, productive, and enjoyable educational experience.